LankanHawkeye/BEAR/README.md

 **Option 1: run BEAR without bootstrapping**

 5. Run the "run_step_1_file_processing_withoutB.sh" bash along with an input file as the first argument.
 This step will copy the input file into necessary processing folders.
-It will take the input csv file as its first command line argument.
+It takes the input csv file as its first command line argument.
 Here is an example command to run preprocessing on sample input file "Randomized.iris.data.2.class.csv":

 ```